 Every time I'm here, I learn something.
 On my last visit, a friar named Daniel helped me clarify some points: to call St. Francis a monk is technically wrong.
 Monks live in solitude in a monastery — it's just them and God.
 Franciscans are friars — their calling is to be with people as brothers.
 And they stay in convents, which are not just for women (and monasteries are not just for men).
 It's all about whether you're social or solitary — like the words "convene" and "monologue," whose roots they share.
 As always, I left inspired by the friars' gentle and loving approach to life.
 In a hyphenated word, they are Christ-like.

-The story of St. Francis starts in the Basilica of St. Mary of the Angels, located in the modern town in the valley below Assisi.
-This marks the spot where Francis lived, worked, and died.
+The story of St. Francis starts in the Basilica of Maria degli Angeli, located in the modern town in the valley below Assisi.
 It's here that Francis restored a small chapel and established the Franciscan order.
 Centuries later, to accommodate the many pilgrims wanting to pay homage to St. Francis, a grand church was built surrounding the chapel, which now sits directly under the dome.
 (I wonder what humble Francis would think of the huge church built over his tiny chapel?)
 Nearby is the small cell where Francis died.

 Especially in a stony and historic town like Assisi, I enjoy spending the night so I can take in the ambience after the day-trippers disperse.
 There's history everywhere, such as the Temple of Minerva — the centerpiece of Roman Assisi 2,000 years ago.
 I love hanging out in what was the Roman forum (today's main square), marveling at the beautiful fluting on the temple's Corinthian columns.